Natural Language Processing Tasks with Hugging Face

 *google/tapas-large-finetuned-wtq model from Hugging Face — licensed under the Apache 2.0 License.

-Table Question Answering Model
+How to use TAPAS Table Question Answering Model Without the Pipeline

 from transformers import TapasTokenizer, TapasForQuestionAnswering